SamuelAboelkhir/Obsidian_vaults/study/Ethical Hacking/Networking/Common ports and protocols.md

 - Tunnel mode is the most used mode for the upmost security

 ### 24. Authentication Header (AH)
-- Hash of the packet and a shared key
+- Provides data integrity and authentication using HMAC
-	- MD5, SHA-1, or SHA-2 are common
+	- SHA-1, SHA-256, SHA-384, or SHA-512 are common (MD5 is deprecated)
+	- Does NOT provide encryption/confidentiality
 	- Adds the AH to the packet header
 	- ![AH](assets/Screenshot%20from%202025-08-29%2014-41-55.png)

 ### 25. Encapsulation Security Payload (ESP)
 - Encrypts the packet
-	- MD5, SHA-1, or SHA-2 for hash, and 3DES or AES for encryption
+	- SHA-1, SHA-256+ for authentication; AES, ChaCha20 for encryption (3DES/MD5 deprecated)
+	- Provides both encryption AND authentication
+	- Can be used with or without AH
 	- Adds a header, a trailer, and an Integrity Check Value
 	- ![ESP](assets/Screenshot%20from%202025-08-29%2014-43-25.png)